 Travel with members of the Harney County Cattlewomen to working cattle ranches just outside of Burns.
 You’ll have the opportunity to learn about local history, learn about the coexistence of wildlife and ranching in the Harney Basin and listen to local range scientists from the Eastern Oregon Agricultural Research Center.
 Bring water.
 A beef-centric lunch by the Harney County Cattlewomen is included with the tour.
 CARAVAN TOUR (We lead, you drive).

-TOUR – $50 / vehicle, Saturday, April 13, 7:30 a.m. to 2:30 p.m.
+TOUR – $50 / vehicle, Saturday, April 12, 7:30 a.m. to 2:30 p.m. | Spots available for 10 vehicles

 DOUBLE O UPLANDS LLAMA HIKING & PHOTOGRAPHY TOUR